ubuntunux/PyEngine3D/README.md

  - pygame

 ## TODO
+* Bug
+    - normal map was flipped by wrong tangent_to_world matrix in default.glsl.
 * Optimize
     - Only dynamic shadows are updated on every frame, and static shadows are not updated every time.
     - SSR optimize, hierachical z ray marching